markuskruse/stl-librarian/README.md

 The scene is rendered to an image with the name of the model loaded.

 Name of model is saved to a list.

+A series of frames is rendered where the camera rotates around the model.
+Pillow is used to save the gif.

 Finally both the model object and label is deleted.